Need to File a Business Tort Claim?

 We strongly recommend you contact one of the business tort attorneys at Colson Hicks Eidson for help understanding how much time you have to file a claim.
 We will conduct a thorough examination of your claim and make sure that any approaching deadline is met with proper court filings.

 Florida Business Tort Lawyers with Nationwide Commercial Litigation Experience

-The business lawyers of Colson Hicks Eidson are widely recognized for their success resolving business torts and providing commercial litigation services.
-Our business litigation attorneys have procured a number of verdicts and settlements in favor of officers, agents, brokers and employees in a variety of business tort cases.
+The business lawyers of Colson Hicks Eidson are widely recognized for their success in resolving business torts and providing commercial litigation services.
+Our business litigation attorneys have procured a number of verdicts and settlements in favor of officers, agents, brokers, and employees in a variety of business tort cases.

 Significant business tort cases in which our business attorneys gained substantial tort relief for clients include:

 - Our Miami business law firm helped obtain a $1.5 million jury award for Florida Pathology Services.
 This was after Health Options, a Blue Cross and Blue Shield of Florida insurance plan, allegedly withheld payments to pathologists.

 - The business attorneys of Colson Hicks Eidson obtained a $9 million arbitration award for clients against a “Big 4” national accounting firm.
 The accounting firm did not provide competent accounting services, which caused its clients to suffer significant losses.